tedserbinski/www-jekyll/_posts/detroit/2013-05-08-the-diamond-in-the-midwest.markdown

 But it’s not about this region being better than another region.

-> “The world would be much better if we had 50 more Silicon Valleys”
+> &ldquo;The world would be much better if we had 50 more Silicon Valleys&rdquo;
 > <cite>Marc Andreessen, co-founder and general partner of [Andreessen Horowitz][2], being [interviewed at she++ conference][3]</cite>

 Well Marc, we’re not trying to be like a coastal valley.